WHERL: Work, Health, Retirement and the Lifecourse

 WHERL is an interdisciplinary consortium funded by the Economic and Social Research Council and the Medical Research Council under the Lifelong Health and Wellbeing programme, Extending Working Lives.

-The project is led by Professor Karen Glaser at the Institute of Gerontology at King’s College London, with a consortium of universities and partners including the University of Manchester; University College London; IOPPN at King’s College London; the University of Toronto; the Pensions Policy Institute; Age UK; and the Department for Work and Pensions.
+The project is led by Professor Karen Glaser at the Institute of Gerontology at King’s College London, with other universities and partners including The University of Manchester; University College London; IOPPN at King’s College London; the University of Toronto; the Pensions Policy Institute; Age UK; and the Department for Work and Pensions.

 This project examines a crucial question: how inequalities across the life course relate to paid work in later life in the UK.
 This issue is of growing importance since governments across the world are rapidly extending the working lives of older adults through the postponement of State Pension Age (SPA) and other measures.
 These policy reforms affect millions of people, yet their implications are unknown.
 Do these policies harm, benefit or have little effect on the population?
 To answer this, we need to understand the lifelong drivers affecting the complex relationship between paid work in later life, health and wellbeing.